jaqubm/JavaScript_learning/README.md

-# JavaScript learning - Amazon | work in progress..
+# JavaScript learning - Amazon

 Recreation of Amazon to master JavaScript